Dateline: Mladenovac, Serbia

 Here are the places where I have discovered that this is possible:

 These are places that are really cheap, partially because they use their own currency, which keeps prices lower and helps you save money.

-In Montenegro, where I have a summer home, it’s really not that cheap, partially because they use the euro and partially due to a large tourism industry.
+In Montenegro, where I have a summer home, it’s really not that cheap, partially because they use the euro and partially due to its large tourism industry.

-If you want great food for a good price and great alcohol prices, those places and cities near them are going to be good.
+If you want delicious food for a good price and great alcohol prices, those places and affordable cities near them are going to be good.

 And if you want to be within the European Union, Budapest is a place that could be relatively affordable.

 You could apply some of these same principles to Central America and South America.